 Does it come in a variety of weights?

 Being able to play with weights is incredibly important to me when I design.
 I’m not satisfied with the standard three weight set of light, regular, and bold.
 I like to work with typefaces that have inbetweener weights and if possible the full range from 100-900 just so that I have more flexibility while designing.
 Sometimes I want text to feel a little bolder or more emphasized but I don’t want it to be “bold”.
 Sometimes I want to set text at different sizes but maintain an even text color.
 Also, the more weights you have the more flexibility you have with color choices and reversing type out of image—you won’t have as many issues with how anti-aliasing affects the perception of type weight.
-I know that using a lot of fonts (each weight of a typeface is considered 1 font) can effect page load time—talk to your web font service about how you can streamline your site so that using multiple fonts doesn’t slow things down.
+I know that using a lot of fonts (each weight of a typeface is considered 1 font) can affect page load time—talk to your web font service about how you can streamline your site so that using multiple fonts doesn’t slow things down.

 Does it have a nice x-height?